Haruma-K/Addler/README.md

 }
 ```

-You can preload resources of the keys in the argument by calling `AddressablePreloader.PreloadKey/PreloadKeys`.
+You can preload resources of the keys in the argument by calling `AddressablePreloader.PreloadKey()/PreloadKeys()`.
-And you can get the preloaded resources synchronously by `AddressablesPreloader.GetAsset` method.
+And you can get the preloaded resources synchronously by `AddressablesPreloader.GetAsset()` method.

-And all resources are released by `AddressablePreloader.Dispose` method.
+And all resources are released by `AddressablePreloader.Dispose()` method.

 ### Use Preloader with Lifetime Binding
 You can also bind the lifetime of the preloader.